Bombe/rhynodge/README.md

 Rhynodge’s configuration uses JSON files (I tried using XML first but apparently polymorphic deserialization is something that is not easily done with XML parsers).
 The format of a ``Chain`` configuration is pretty straight-forward and can be seen in the example configuration files.

+## Running Rhynodge

+Rhynodge uses Maven as build and dependency management tool.
+Maven can also run Rhynodge:

+> $ mvn clean compile exec:java

+Rhynodge accepts the following command-line parameters:

+- ``--chains <directory>``, ``-c <directory>``: directory to load chain configurations from.
+- ``--states <directory>``, ``-s <directory>``: directory to store states in.

+Both directories need to be created before running Rhynodge.

+Rhynodge also periodically scans the chains directory to find changed or new chain configuration files.
+New files will be added to the running instance, changed files will be reloaded, and removing files will remove the corresponding job from Rhynodge.

 ## Internal Concepts

 The core of Rhynodge comprises ``Reaction``s which in turn consist of ``Query``s, ``Filter``s, ``Trigger``s, and ``Action``s.